osbertc/PowerBI_notes/README.md

 # PowerBI_notes
-syntax for powerBI and power query
+DAX for powerBI and "Mashup" Language for power query

 ### to map IDs to Names
 ```